Dana94/2019-website/blog/2020-07-03-using-vue-apollo-to-query-data.md

 ### Update

-The `update` option is important if the apollo query attribute is named differently from the query name itself.
-I normally change the names if they are too long or don't describe what the data is being queried.
+The `update` option is important if the apollo query object is named differently from the query name itself.
+I normally change the names if they are too long or don't describe what data is being queried.

 In the bulbasaur example, the data from `getDexEntries` is mapped to the value `bulbasaur`, the apollo object for this query.